RING to provide a multi-hundred petabyte storage environment for simulation data monitoring the health of the US nuclear stockpile

 “We developed Scality’s scale-out architecture precisely to support the most demanding workloads,” said Jerome Lecat, CEO of Scality.
 “The work at LANL is ground breaking in its scope and scale.
 We are pleased to collaborate with LANL in developing and deploying a solution that is mission-critical for US national defense.”

 Scality is an industry leader in enterprise-class, petabyte-scale storage.
 The company was founded in 2009 to introduce a revolutionary software-defined storage platform that could easily manage exponential data growth, ensure high availability, deliver high performance and reduce operational cost.
 Scality’s award winning scale-out storage solution, the Scality RING, is based on patented object storage technology and operates seamlessly on any commodity server hardware.
 It delivers outstanding scalability and data persistence, while its end-to-end parallel architecture provides unsurpassed performance.
-Scality’s storage infrastructure integrates seamlessly with applications through standard storage protocols such as NFS, S3 API, and OpenStack, as well as open source integration with Hadoop.
+Scality’s storage infrastructure integrates seamlessly with applications through standard storage protocols such as NFS, S3 API, and OpenStack.
 In the past four years Scality has developed and deployed software storage solutions that deliver billions of files to more than one hundred million users daily with 100% availability.
 Scality’s customer list include four of the top ten cable operators in the US, the second largest Telco in France, leading portals in Italy, Germany, and UK, and mobile operators in Japan.
 For more information, follow @Scality on Twitter

 About Los Alamos National Laboratory